Naked-Cat-Plugins/Multicaixa-ProxyPay-WooCommerce-Free/readme.txt

 You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/woo-multicaixa).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Changelog ==

+= 4.1 - 2025-10-02 =
+* [FIX] The update checker on the plugin settings page was not working (PRO add-on)
+* [FIX] Icons on the WooCommerce block-based Checkout
+* [DEV] Improve WordPress Coding Standards
+* [DEV] Tested with WordPress 6.9-alpha-60812 and WooCommerce 10.2.2

 = 4.0 - 2025-04-26 =
 * [NEW] Multicaixa Express mobile payment (PRO add-on)